Chandrayee/CTRL-SIMP/README.md

 CTRL-SIMP is built on top of T5, similar to MACAW.
 Unlike MACAW the training data has both inputs split into slots and inputs with inplace annotations.

-Make edits to training.py to indicate the correct model path, data path and CUDA devices.
-The data is uploaded in google drive.
+The model was trained with python version 3.8.10 and torch 1.10 (cu-11.3).
+The data is uploaded in google drive Toloka/annotated_data.
 The model using T5-large was trained on two CUDA devices (GeForce RX 3080 each) and with T5-small was trained on one CUDA device.

 To train the model: